Infertility & Causes

 Both bacterial and viral infections affecting the genital tract may contribute to male infertility by impairing the dynamic process of spermatogenesis reducing sperm count, motility and progression.
 Besides the adverse influence on reproductive function, infections may potentially cause permanent obstruction of the tubular network necessary for the transport of spermatozoa within the testes or affect the prostate gland (prostatitis) a condition which if not treated promptly its effects become permanent.
 The commonest complication in adult males is contractual infection of mumps leading to orchitis (inflammation of one or both testes) a condition which damages the normal function of testicular cells leading to compromised sperm production and viability.

 The lifestyle of a man has a direct effect on his fertility potential.
 The standpoint of Genesis is that the prime cause of the decline in the reproductive capacity of the human male associates with dietary pollution a global phenomenon whose effects are extending to alarming dimensions.
-Growth hormones, toxic preservatives and steroids consumed from animal products, fish, fruit and vegetables all contribute to a reduced male fertility.
+Growth hormones, toxic preservatives and steroids consumed from animal products, fish, fruit and vegetables all contribute to reduced male fertility.